In order to access the Customizer go to Appearance → Customize from the WordPress Administration Panel.

 - Background Color: The color of the site background.

-- Link Color: The color of all links, except for menu and footer links.
+- Lead Color: The color of menu, slider text and footer bg.

 - WooCommerce Price Color: If WooCommerce is enabled, this additional color will be used as the color prices are displayed in across the site.